cpanel/elevate/docs-website-src/content/_index.md

 This project builds on the [Alma Linux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project, which leans heavily on the [LEAPP Project](https://leapp.readthedocs.io/en/latest/) created for in-place upgrades of RedHat-based systems.

-The [Alma Linux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project is very effective at upgrading the distro packages from [CentOS&nbsp;7](https://www.centos.org/) to [AlmaLinux&nbsp;8](https://almalinux.org/).
-However if you attempt use it directly on a CentOS 7-based [cPanel install](https://www.cpanel.net/), you will end up with a broken system.
+The [Alma Linux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project is very effective at upgrading the distro packages from [CentOS&nbsp;7](https://centos.org/) to [AlmaLinux&nbsp;8](https://almalinux.org/) or [Rocky&nbsp;Linux&nbsp;8][https://rockylinux.org].
+However if you attempt use it directly on a CentOS 7-based [cPanel&nbsp;install](https://cpanel.net/), you will end up with a broken system.

-This project was designed to be a wrapper around the [Alma Linux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project to allow you to successfully upgrade a [cPanel install](https://www.cpanel.net/) with an aim to minimize outages.
+This project was designed to be a wrapper around the [Alma Linux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project to allow you to successfully upgrade a [cPanel install](https://cpanel.net/) with an aim to minimize outages.

 ### Our current approach can be summarized as: